georgi/git_store/README.md

       store['pages/home.yml'] = Page.new('matthias', 'Home')
     end

-    # transaction without a block
+A transaction without a block looks like this:

     store.start_transaction